vedro-universe/vedro-docs/docs/integrations/httpx-client.md

   </TabItem>
 </Tabs>

-If scenario fails, `vedro-httpx` provides a beautifully formatted output of the response, including headers and the body:
+Because `vedro-httpx` is aware of the `Response` type, a failing assertion prints a colourised dump of the request and response so you can diagnose issues **instantly**.

 <Tabs>
   <TabItem value="with_plugin" label="Using Plugin" default>